ohwgiles/aristed/README.md

 dependencies
 ------------
 - Qt &gt;= 4.7
--- known as libqt4-dev in debian-based distros
+  - known as libqt4-dev in debian-based distros
-- clang &gt;= 3.1
+- clang == 3.1
--- known as libclang-dev in debian-based distros
+  - known as libclang-dev in debian-based distros
--- ubuntu 12.04 LTS only has version 3.0
+  - ubuntu 12.04 LTS only has version 3.0
+  - clang 3.2 has a segfault issue

 compilation
 -----------